-It is illegal to give alcohol to anyone under the age of 21.
+It is illegal to give alcohol to minors (anyone under the age of 21).
 Penalties for violation may result in a jail term of up to one year and/or a fine of up to $1,000.
 You cannot sell any alcoholic beverage without obtaining the appropriate license, and fines for doing so can cost several thousand dollars.
+Hard alcohol (more than 30% alcohol by volume) is not permitted in any Greek residential chapter house at any time.
 You can be sued if someone drinks at your party and hurts someone afterward.
-[See tips for safe social hosting]
+[See tips for partying without the police]

 Good Samaritan Protocol

-- Campus Code of Conduct: Cornell’s standards of behavior that apply to everyone associated with the university
+- Student Code of Conduct: Cornell’s standards of behavior that apply to everyone associated with the university

-- Student Conduct & Policies: Student and Campus Life resources, including rules that apply to living in university residential communities
+- Residential Community Rules & Standards: Student and Campus Life resources, including rules that apply to living in university residential communities

-- Partying Without the Police webpage: Office of Off-Campus Living resources for state laws and city/town ordinances concerning house parties, alcohol, and noise violations
+- Tips for partying without the police: Office of Off-Campus Living resources for state laws and city/town ordinances concerning house parties, alcohol, and noise violations

 - Student-Athlete Handbook: Department of Athletics and Physical Education rules for varsity athletes